managedit/kohana-statemachine/README.md

 # Kohana StateMachine Module

 This is a fairly simple state machine module for Kohana 3.
+It can be used standalone or with ORM.

 # Example Usage